devopsarr/readarr-go/docs/HostConfigResource.md

 `func (o *HostConfigResource) HasBackupRetention() bool`

 HasBackupRetention returns a boolean if a field has been set.

+### GetTrustCgnatIpAddresses

+`func (o *HostConfigResource) GetTrustCgnatIpAddresses() bool`

+GetTrustCgnatIpAddresses returns the TrustCgnatIpAddresses field if non-nil, zero value otherwise.

+### GetTrustCgnatIpAddressesOk

+`func (o *HostConfigResource) GetTrustCgnatIpAddressesOk() (*bool, bool)`

+GetTrustCgnatIpAddressesOk returns a tuple with the TrustCgnatIpAddresses field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTrustCgnatIpAddresses

+`func (o *HostConfigResource) SetTrustCgnatIpAddresses(v bool)`

+SetTrustCgnatIpAddresses sets TrustCgnatIpAddresses field to given value.

+### HasTrustCgnatIpAddresses

+`func (o *HostConfigResource) HasTrustCgnatIpAddresses() bool`

+HasTrustCgnatIpAddresses returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)